 As with other recognition programs, those communities with outstanding violations and enforcement actions may not be eligible for the CLEAN Program until each is remedied to IDEM's satisfaction.
 Those applicants with a history of non-compliance may not be eligible for the CLEAN Program until they have demonstrated at least one to two years of satisfactory compliance.

 A key component of the Indiana CLEAN Community Challenge is tailoring environmental efforts to each community's needs and desires through outreach to local citizens and businesses.
-In order to ensure involvement from community and business members, local governments must demonstrate their community and business outreach commitment by including the following information in the Quality of Life Plan:
+In order to ensure involvement from community and business members, local governments must demonstrate their community and business outreach commitment in their CLEAN Application.

-After the applicant has worked with the CLEAN program manager to develop a Quality of Life Plan, the applicant must submit the following:
+After the applicant has worked with the CLEAN program manager to develop a four initiatives, the applicant must submit the following:

-As part of the Quality of Life Plan development process, IDEM’s CLEAN program manager will guide you through a step-by-step process of first identifying your community’s environmental aspects and impacts, prioritizing those impacts, and selecting environmental goals based on your most significant impacts.
-Communities can explore ideas for potential projects by reviewing the projects of current CLEAN members [PDF] or browsing the Environmental Activity Suggestions webpage.
+IDEM’s CLEAN program manager will guide you through a step-by-step process of first identifying your community’s environmental aspects and impacts, prioritizing those impacts, and selecting environmental goals based on your most significant impacts.
+Communities can explore ideas for potential projects by reviewing the projects of current CLEAN members or browsing the Environmental Activity Suggestions webpage.

 Financial assistance may be available from various state and federal sources to help fund potential CLEAN projects.